Warp Deformer Features

-3. Adjust the position and size of the warp deformer to fit the object on the canvas.
+3. Adjust the position and size of the warp deformer to fit the object in the view.

-If you want to adjust only the deformer size with the ArtMesh in place,
+If you want to adjust only the deformer size with the existing ArtMesh,

-use the Ctrl + Drag to adjust the size of the deformer only without deforming the ArtMesh inside.
+use Ctrl + dragging to adjust the size of the deformer only without deforming the ArtMesh inside.

 Number of Bezier divisions

-The number of bezier divisions represents the number of divisions separated by editable control points.
+The number of Bezier divisions represents the division number separated by editable control points.

 The larger the number, the more control points and handles are available for detailed deformation.